kwatts949/CurriculumVitae/README.md

 #### Makers Academy (September 2022 to January 2023) (TODO)
 - Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication.
-- Work in a team on a group project.
+- Work in teams on a group projects.
-- Hosted demo event for cohort.
+- Hosted demo event for my cohort.
 - OOP, TDD
 - Agile
 - Ruby, JavaScript, REACT
 - RSpec, Jest
 - SQL, PostgreSQL
 - HTML, CSS & Chakra UI
+- Training in empathy, team communication & feedback

 #### The Open University (Jan 2020 to Present)